nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - `INDEX` is an integer.
 To find the index of an expense, use the `list` command to see the corresponding index.
 - `PRICE` is a decimal number.
 - `DESCRIPTION` and `CATEGORY` are text.
-- `DATE` is an optional parameter that takes a text format of dd-mm-YYYY.
-If no `DATE` is specified, it will be defaulted to the current date.
+- `DATE` is an optional parameter that takes a text format of DD-MM-YYYY.
-- All parameters except `INDEX` are optional and the user can choose exactly which attribute of the expense that they want to edit.
+- All parameters except `INDEX` are optional and the user can choose exactly which attribute of the expense they want to edit.

 Examples:
 - `edit 1 /price 5.50 /description chicken rice /category food`